 The Privacy Commissioner of Canada oversees the Personal Information Protection and Electronic Documents Act (PIPEDA) which applies to private sector organizations engaged in commercial activities, as well as some trustees who are also captured under HIPA.
 The Office of the Privacy Commissioner of Canada has additional information on video surveillance that may be helpful and can be found here.

 Although there is no legislative requirement to complete one, whether you are under our jurisdiction or not, our office recommends conducting a Privacy Impact Assessment (PIA) whenever a new policy, procedure or program that has privacy implications is being developed or revamped.
 This blog outlines the benefits of completing a privacy impact assessment: Privacy Impact Assessments.

 We also have a Guidance Document for a Privacy Impact Assessment (PIA) that contains information that may assist you in determining whether to complete a PIA.
 If you decide to move forward with a PIA, we have documents for PIA Steps 1-4 that can be completed.
 These can be found in the Resource Directory on our website under the following names:

 Additionally, if you choose to complete a PIA and your organization is under our jurisdiction, you may also be interested in engaging our office in the consultation process.
-You can read more about the consultation process in this blog post: Consulting With the IPC.
+For more information on the consultation process email firstname.lastname@example.org

 Although we cannot provide you with a formal opinion regarding implementing video surveillance within your organization, I hope this information will be helpful in making your decision!